JeanBilheux/NeutronDayTutorial/README.md

 ## jupyter  notebooks / conda / jupyter.sns.gov

-- showing one way the users can log in and get access to their notebooks (https://github.com/ornlneutronimaging/IPTS_notebook_instructions/wiki) using IPTS_17099
+- showing one way the users can log in and get access to their notebooks (https://github.com/ornlneutronimaging/IPTS_notebook_instructions/wiki)

+- using IPTS_17099 (via ThinLinc)
+- using IPTS_14382 (on MacBookPro)

 ## jupyter widgets